Anemone95/zotero-android-eink/README.md

 - A crop feature for the PDF reader that removes left and right page margins for a more full-width reading view.
 - Disallow horizontal page movement using single finger.
+- mark annotation which has notes
+- Default PDF scroll direction is set to `Vertical`.
+- Default PDF page mode is set to `Single`.
-- translate
+- Translation
-  - Gemini support
+  - Gemini
-  - DeepL free support
+  - DeepL free
 - E-Ink Mode in settings.
   - Grayscale e-ink has a rotate button in the first row of PDF reader actions for rotate the screen.
-- E-Ink Mode pop-up windows do not have shadows or background dimming.
+  - pop-up windows do not have shadows or background dimming.
   - E-ink-specific word-based text selection in the PDF reader: long-press selects the word under the touch point, dragging expands the text selection word by word.
-- E-ink different color in non-color monitor
+  - Grayscale e-ink different highlight visualization
-- Default PDF scroll direction is set to `Vertical`.
-- Default PDF page mode is set to `Single`.

 ## TODO
-[] mark annotation which has notes
+* Pen writing

 ## Build

 To build the debug APK: